 Before the meeting takes place, each application is assigned to at least two panel members who then prepare draft reviews and give draft ratings to the applications.
-A third panel member (read-only/reader) is assigned to read the application to be able to form a general view of it.
 All draft review reports will be made available to all panel members at least one week before the meeting.
 Therefore, the deadline for the drafts is essential.
 In some cases, an external draft review may be requested from an expert outside the panel to provide additional knowledge pertaining to a particular field.
-The draft overall ratings on the application determine if it will be discussed thoroughly in the panel meeting: if the draft ratings are below 5 (excellent), as a rule, the application will not be discussed.
-Panel members are entitled to request a discussion on any application assigned to the panel.
+The draft overall ratings on the application will determine how thoroughly it will be discussed in the panel meeting.